 But we were travelers and the road beckoned.
 Setting out again to return to the main road, we noticed the Adatepe Olive Oil Museum on the left.
 In the Gulf of Edremit olives are a central part of life, so a museum dedicated to the manufacture of olive oil was no surprise.
 Here you can watch the olives being pressed for oil by traditional methods, and numerous pieces of traditional equipment are exhibited.

 Best of all, you can taste the delicious oil with freshly baked village bread.

 Our next stop was Yesilyurt, a village founded in 1355, but at first, we had difficulty discerning the houses amongst the foliage.
 The houses have wooden shutters and colorful flowers hanging in swathes around the windows.
 At the highest point in the village, we came across Ongen Country, a hotel built of local stone.
 On the advice of Mehmet Ongen, we set off on a hike through the mountains.
-As we strolled through groves of olive, oak, evergreen oak, fir and pine trees, gathering bunches of bay and thyme, time seemed to slip away unnoticed.
-As Azra Erhat describes in his book Blue Anatolia, Mount Ida is a place rich in poetry and legend.
+As we strolled through groves of olive, oak, evergreen oak, fir, and pine trees, gathering bunches of bay and thyme, time seemed to slip away unnoticed.
+As Azra Erhat describes in her book Blue Anatolia, Mount Ida is a place rich in poetry and legend.
 The massive mountain has several high peaks which pierce the clouds and countless springs bursting from the rock water the lush greenery.
 Paris, a famous mythological hero, grew up here, and it was on the mountain that he fell in love with a nymph named Oinone and that Aphrodite was chosen as the most beautiful woman in the world’s first beauty contest.